mgrebenets/mgrebenets.github.io/_posts/2014-05-30-atlassian-cli-rpm.md

 sed -i.bak -e "s,\(.*\)https://crubicle.example.com\(.*\),\1https://crubicle.nsbogan.com.au\2,g" $filename
 {% endhighlight %}

-Finally rename ambigous `all.sh` to `atlassian-all.sh` and move all `.sh` files to `bin` folder.
+Finally rename ambiguous `all.sh` to `atlassian-all.sh` and move all `.sh` files to `bin` folder.
 I personally prefer to drop `.sh` part from the filename in the process.

 {% highlight bash %}
 # all.sh - rename to atlassian-all.sh before moving